Television Academy Frequently Asked Questions

 How can I buy tickets to the Emmy Awards?

-Tickets for the Creative Arts Emmy Awards and Ball, Emmy Awards and Governors Ball, are available to Television Academy members and nominees.
+Tickets for the Primetime Emmy Awards are offered on an as available basis to Television Academy Active and Associate members and nominees.
 Tickets are not sold to the general public.

 How can I be a seat filler or on the red carpet for the Emmy Awards?